scylladb/scylladb/docs/dev/redis.md

 > will be created.

 The disadvantages of this proposal is that, we can not the TYPE command of Redis.
-The different type strutures are stored in the different Scylla tables, and each Scylla table provide the independent keyspace.
+The different type structures are stored in the different Scylla tables, and each Scylla table provide the independent keyspace.
 In Redis, keys are unique in the database.
 However,  the keys with column family of Scylla are not unique.
-Because the keys are splited into independent Scylla tables, it's different to original Redis.
+Because the keys are split into independent Scylla tables, it's different to original Redis.

 **IMPORTANT NOTE**: The keys with database of Redis are not unique  in this